16 May 2025, last revised 28 Oct 2025

 Heimo Jaaskelainen was born on 24 Apr 1912 in Mohawk (18) and he was the son of John Jaaskelainen (9,21).
 In his youth, he was a professional boxer and held the U.P. boxing title in the lightweight division, and was also active in hockey, baseball, golf, and bowling (21).
 He had "none" for occupation on the 1930 census when he was 17 years old (9), and was listed as a truck driver for a road bypass project on the 1940 census (19).

-Patty's obituary stated that he owned and operated the Keweenaw Bottling Works for 30 years before retiring in 1967 (21).
+Heimo's obituary stated that he owned and operated the Keweenaw Bottling Works for 30 years before retiring in 1967 (21).
 If this time period is accurate, it would mean that he ran the bottling works from 1937.
-It is unknown if someone else, and if so, who, ran the bottling works after John died and before Patty took over.
-It is also unknown if the bottling works closed in 1967 when Patty retired.
-Heimo Jaaskelainen later died on 15 Sep 1992 at the age of 80 and was buried in Calvary Cemetery, Ahmeek (17).
+It is unknown if someone else, and if so, who, ran the bottling works after John died and before Heimo took over.
+It is also unknown if the bottling works closed in 1967 when Heimo retired.
+Heimo Jaaskelainen died on 15 Sep 1992 at the age of 80 and was buried in Calvary Cemetery, Ahmeek (17).

-The later bottles indicate that the bottling works bottled franchised brands during the 1940s to 1960s.
-Given what we know about its history, the bottling works operated for at least 57 years, making it one of the longest lived bottling works in the Copper Country.
+Given what we know so far, the Keweenaw Bottling Works operated for at least 57 years, making it one of the longest-lived bottling works in the Copper Country.

 Citations